Skip to content

 Reed Watson - Director

-Reed Watson is the Director of the Hayek Center for the Business of Prosperity at Clemson University and Professor of Practice in the John E. Walker Department of Economics.
+Reed Watson is the Director of the Hayek Center for the Business of Prosperity at Clemson University and a Professor of Practice in the John E. Walker Department of Economics.
 He earned law and economics degrees from Duke University (J.D., M.A., 2008) and an undergraduate degree from Clemson University (B.S., 2004).
-His research explores the economics of natural resource management, focusing particularly on the legal institutions governing public lands, water and wildlife resources.
-Prior to joining Clemson, Watson was executive director of the Property and Environment Research Center in Bozeman, Montana.
+His research explores the economics of natural resource management, particularly the legal institutions governing public lands, water and wildlife resources.
+Before joining Clemson, Watson was executive director of the Property and Environment Research Center in Bozeman, Montana.

 Fellows